 This chocolate mousse recipe contains only 5 ingredients: Eggs, Caster sugar, Chocolate, Cream and a pinch of salt.
 It requires a little prep time and a few mixing bowls (there’s a lot of whipping involved to get that perfect mousse-y texture) but the process is super simple and the end result is so worth it.

-- Caster sugar.
-It’s important to use super-fine sugar as it will whip into the egg whites faster.
+• Caster sugar.
+It’s important to use super-fine sugar as it will whip into the eggs faster.

-- Chocolate.
-I use both milk chocolate and dark chocolate (70% dark chocolate) for this chocolate mousse.
+• Chocolate.
+I use both milk chocolate and dark chocolate/bittersweet chocolate (70% dark chocolate) for this chocolate mousse.
 Milk chocolate alone would be too sweet and dark chocolate alone is too rich, in my opinion.

 How to make chocolate mousse

-- Whip the egg yolks and sugar: I find with recipes where egg yolks are stirred into a chocolate base, the end result often has a raw-egg flavor which I don’t enjoy.
+I find with recipes where egg yolks are stirred into a chocolate base, the end result often has a raw egg flavor which I don’t enjoy.
 By whipping the egg yolks with the sugar (like you do in Tiramisu or a zabaglione), the flavor mellows and becomes rich and creamy.
 Place the egg yolks and sugar in the bowl of a stand mixer fitted with a whisk attachment.
 Whisk the eggs and sugar together for 8-10 minutes until voluminous and pale yellow.
-Scrape the bowl down with a rubber spatula every 2-3 minutes to make sure the eggs are well incorporated.
+Scrape the bowl down with a rubber spatula every 2-3 minutes to make sure the sugar is dissolving evenly.

 Is chocolate mousse gluten free?